EshuShango/instr_primer_prompt/HowToDoc/README.md

 - ## Next add your input like this, heres an example:
 ![Alt text](assets/Syst_Instruction.png)
 ```
-{Genre= Drama + } {factors= Kid wants to become a scientist,\n but they come from a rough neighbor and his dads a hitman for a gangster.}
+{Genre= Drama + } {factors= Kid wants to become a scientist, but they come from a rough neighbor and his dads a hitman for a gangster.}
 ```

 #  IV )